cloudmesh/technologies/chapters/tech/google-fusion-tables.md

 tables.
 The rows in a table are stored as one row in a single Bigtable that is dedicated to store all the user tables in GFT.
 Similarly, schemas of all user tables are stored in a Bigtable.
-In this way the Bigtable and Megastore help GFT have a scalable storage of data.
+In this way the Bigtable and Megastore help GFT have a scalable storage of data [@GoogleFusionTable2012].
-[@GoogleFusionTable2012]

-Being an experimental application from Google Research, GFT seems to be the next big tool for fast and easy database management.[@www-gft-blog]
+Being an experimental application from Google Research, GFT seems to be the next big tool for fast and easy database management [@www-gft-blog].